zaynahanjum/blog/README.md

 # blog
 A simple blog application built with Express, EJS templates, and CSS.
 Users can add, update, and delete blogs.

 Note: This app does not have a database yet.

-To run locally, install dependencies with npm i, start the server with node index.js, and access it on localhost:3000.
+To run locally,
+1. Install dependencies with `npm i`
+2. Start the server with `node index.js`
+3. Access it on localhost:3000.